Dr Anastasia E. Somerville-Wong

 Dr David Sergeant

 David is a lecturer in English (post-1850), in the School of Humanities and Performing Arts (Faculty of Arts and Humanities) at the University of Plymouth in the UK.
+Click on the link below for more information on his research:

 David leads the AHRC funded ‘Imagining Alternatives: Feasts for the Future’ project, which explores how communal meals might act as one way of bringing elements of a ‘utopian’ future (such as those imagined by writers since the late nineteenth century), into our shared present.
 See https://www.plymouth.ac.uk/research/feasts-for-the-future